Texas City disaster: Cargo

+Grandcamp arrived in port on April 11, 1947, and began loading 2500 ST of fertilizer on April 14, which were to be sent to France.
+The storage deck of Grandcamp was divided into five storage holds, with a fuel oil bunker located between Hold 3 and Hold 4.
+The fertilizer was to be added to Hold 2 and Hold 4.
+The loading continued until interrupted by rain on the evening of the 15th.
+Loading was set to continue on the morning of the 16th, with the last 600 ST set to be loaded into the partially full Hold 4.

 Fire

-On April 16, 1947, around 8 a.m., smoke was spotted in the cargo hold of Grandcamp while she was still moored.
+On Wednesday, April 16, 1947, around 8 a.m., smoke was spotted in the cargo hold of Grandcamp while it was still moored.
 Longshoremen used a gallon jug of water and two fire extinguishers, but they had no effect and the cargo hold filled with smoke.
-The longshoremen were then ordered to leave.
+The longshoremen were then ordered to leave the hold.
 At this point, the captain of Grandcamp ordered that no water be used, lest the cargo be ruined.
 Instead, he ordered all hatches sealed and the hold to be filled with steam in an attempt to smother the fire.
 This was unlikely to be effective, as ammonium nitrate is an oxidizer, thus neutralizing the extinguishing properties of steam.
 The steam may have contributed to the fire by converting the ammonium nitrate to nitrous oxide, while augmenting the already intense heat in the ship's hold.

-Around 8:30, the steam pressure became so great that it blew off the hatches.
+Around 8:30 a.m. the stevedores who were fighting the fire were ordered off the ship, likely because the heat had become too intense and there were concerns that the small arms ammunition could cook off.

+While the port had fire hydrants, it lacked its own fire engines.
+A call for outside help was sent at 8:37.
+Responding fire departments included the Texas City volunteer fire department and the Republic Oil Refining Company firefighting team.
+As crews fought the fire, the hatch on Hold 4 blew off from the pressure of the steam.
 A column of yellow-orange smoke billowed out, the typical color for nitrogen dioxide fumes.
-The fire and its unusual-looking smoke attracted spectators along the shoreline, who believed they were at a safe distance.
-Responding fire departments included the Texas City volunteer fire department and the Republic Oil Refining Company firefighting team.
+The fire and its unusual-looking smoke attracted a crowd of about 500 spectators (including many children) along the shoreline, who believed they were at a safe distance.
+Around 9:00, the fire abated slightly, but the steam suppression system was still actively heating Hold 4.
+Most of the crew had disembarked the ship, and Captain Guillebon was taking a headcount on the pier.